mcandre/buttery/README.md

   </tbody>
 </table>

-For more platforms and installation methods, see our [install guide](INSTALL.md).
+For more platforms and installation methods, see [INSTALL](INSTALL.md).

+For details on tuning buttery, see [CONFIGURATION](CONFIGURATION.md).

-For details on building from source, see our [development guide](DEVELOPMENT.md).
+For details on building from source, see [DEVELOPMENT](DEVELOPMENT.md).

 # RESOURCES